The benefits of taking medicinal mushroom supplements for all body systems are huge!

 3. Cholesterol Benefits

-Eating culinary mushrooms, like the oyster mushroom, can support lowering blood cholesterol due to the dietary fiber in this superfood.
+Eating culinary mushrooms, like the oyster mushroom, can help lower blood cholesterol due to the dietary fiber in this superfood.
 But what about medicinal mushrooms?

 4. Blood Sugar Control